Oops and Daisies

 What To Fill the Garden Bed With

 Soil matters when it comes to having a garden that, well… grows what you plant.
-Having a raised garden bed is one way to control the soil to make sure it’s ideal for plants.
-But you also need quality soil.
+Having a raised garden bed is one way to control the soil to make sure it’s ideal for plants, but you also need quality soil.

-So, my dad’s recommendation — after working in landscaping for well over three decades — is this ratio: 4 top soil, 1 manure, 1 peat moss.
+So, my dad’s recommendation — after working in landscaping for well over three decades — is this ratio: 4 bags of top soil, 1 manure, and, 1 peat moss.
 Put another way, you want to have four times the amount of top soil for every batch of manure and peat moss you use.

 garden soil